Home Health Disease of the 21st century: how to treat depression

 276_0_40583ebe27f4c0033c3e5cfe098fe238

-Depression has many "forms" of manifestations, which depend on the type and form of the disease.
-However, you can identify the typical signs by which it is diagnosed.
+Depression has many “faces” of manifestations, which depend on the type and form of the disease.
+However, it is possible to identify typical signs by which it is diagnosed.

-• loss of mood; a feeling of despair; oppression; a state of melancholy; suffering;
+• low mood; feeling of despair; oppression; state of melancholy; suffering;

-• sense of anxiety; internal stress; feeling that something bad is about to happen;
+• feeling of anxiety; internal tension; a feeling that something bad is going to happen;

 • increased irritability;

-• dissatisfaction and self-loathing; lack of confidence; low assessment of their abilities;
+• dissatisfaction and self-hatred; lack of confidence; low assessment of one's abilities;

-• there is no interest in the outside world;
+• lack of interest in the surrounding world;

-• there is an increased feeling of anxiety for their health; hypochondria.
+• there is an increased feeling of anxiety about your health; hypochondria.

 • loss of appetite;